 If you are not an English major, you may not understand these 10 key things.
-If you are an English major, then you will be able to relate to these things.
+If you are, then you will be able to relate to these things.

 1. Everyone expects anything you say or write to be perfect all the time

 Whether you are at home, school, work, or anywhere else, everyone expects you to speak properly and anything you write has to be perfect.
 You will come across people who know you and expect you to be perfect in any type of written or verbal communication.
-Just because you are an English major doesn’t mean that you are perfect.
+Just because it’s your major doesn’t mean that you are perfect at it.

 2. Everyone asks why you chose to be an English major